xryanglab/xtail/README.md

 # INSTALLATION

+Details of the installation process can be found in the INSTALL file located in the root directory of the package.
-To install Xtail, please refer to INSTALL file in this directory.
-We also have prepared a docker image of xtail, please refer to this [page](https://hub.docker.com/r/yanglab/xtail).
+Additionally, a Docker image of xtail is available; please refer to this [page](https://hub.docker.com/r/yanglab/xtail) for more information.

 # CONTENTS